annnhuang/annnhuang.github.io/posts/_posts/2022-04-22-github-website.md

     url = https://github.com/vimux/mainroad.git
 ```

-this is an important step because it creates a mapping reference to the source repository, which will later allow a successful deployment via netlify. for more information see this [post] on stack overflow.
+This is an important step because it creates a mapping reference to the source repository, which will later allow a successful deployment via Netlify.
+For more information see this [post] on stack overflow.

-go to your github account, and create a repository with a name you want. then follow instructions on github to link the repository to the local folder.
+Go to your Github account, and create a repository with a name you want. then follow instructions on Github to link the repository to the local folder.

 ![alternate text](/assets/img/github_creat_repo.jpg)
 ![alternate text](/assets/img/repo_instruct.jpg)

-essentially, you'd want to push your hugo site to the github repo. below are some quick keys i use to track the changes i've made, commmit them and push them onto the github repo using the `git` command. more tips on how to use git can be found [here].
+Essentially, you'd want to push your hugo site to the Github repo. below are some quick keys i use to track the changes i've made, commmit them and push them onto the Github repo using the `git` command. more tips on how to use git can be found [here].

 ```
 git init